makrai/notes/butt06-case.md

 * Localist theories seek to formalize these basic generalizations in order to drive linguistic explanations

-## 7.2 Agency vs. Experience 189
+## 7.2 Agency vs Experience 189

 * Wierzbicka (1981) ‘Case Marking and Human Nature’ takes a closer look
 * Silverstein’s (1976) person hierarchy (see section 6.6)
-  * humans see themselves as a ‘quintessential agent’ and that therefore 1st and 2nd persons need to be less marked for agency than other things
+  * humans see themselves as a ‘quintessential agent’ and therefore 1st and 2nd persons need to be less marked for agency than other things
   * With respect to ergativity this view predicts that 1st and 2nd person pronouns will be marked less often with an overt erg,